Salary Gross-Up Calculator

 What taxes are usually included in the 'Total Tax Rate' for a gross-up?

 The 'Total Tax Rate' for a gross-up calculation typically includes all applicable taxes that would be withheld from the payment.
 This usually comprises federal income tax, state income tax (if applicable), local income tax (if applicable), and federal payroll taxes such as Social Security (FICA) and Medicare.
-It's crucial to use the combined effective rate to ensure the calculation is comprehensive and accurate for the specific payment and employee.
+It's crucial to use the combined effective rate to ensure the calculation is comprehensive and accurate.